syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Working-with-Tables.md

 ---
 # Working with Tables

-The editor provides tools that make to work with tables in your content.
+The editor provides tools to add tables in your content.
 You can add, edit, and remove the table as well as perform other table related tasks.

 ## Create a Table